User Guide

 -

-deletes the second pet in the currently displayed pet list in the PetPal.
+delete 2deletes the second pet in the currently displayed pet list in the PetPal.

 Archiving a pet: archive